Skip to content

 The tribunal of Vatican City this week published the full verdict in the landmark financial crimes trial which concluded last year.

-The more than 800-page document lays out the judicial reasoning for the conviction of nine defendants, including Pillar reader Cardinal Angelo Becciu, in December last year, as well as the evidence on which those convicts were based.
+The more than 800-page document lays out the judicial reasoning for the conviction of nine defendants, including Pillar reader Cardinal Angelo Becciu, in December last year, as well as the evidence on which those convictions were based.

 The depositing of the full decision now clears the way for the appeals process to begin, with lawyers for the various defendants expected to file their arguments against the judges’ rationales in the coming weeks.